egbuck/ormm/docs/source/markov/index.rst

 There are many ways to analyze a Markovian system, including simulation, transient probabilities, steady state probabilities, and cost analysis.
-The :py:obj:`markov_analyis` method can be passed dictionaries of key word arguments to add these details to the returned analysis.
+The :py:obj:`analyze_dtmc` and :py:obj:`analyze_ctmc` methods can be passed dictionaries of key word arguments to add these details to the returned analysis.

 The set :math:`T` of periods needs to be finite for simulations or transient probability analyis, but steady state probabilities assess